Help

 • Crypto: a catch-all term for blockchain tings.

 • Metaverse: A shared, digital universe combining elements of 3D virtual reality, augmented reality, and blockchain technology, often with its own economy and currency.
-FWIW, I believe "The Metaverse" is simply anything utilizing web3 in a decentralized way.
+FWIW, I believe "The Metaverse" is simply anything utilizing web3.

 • Web3: a catch-all term for blockchain/crypto/AI tings.